Mostafa Asal: Career

 The Guardian named Asal as one of The Anti-Sports Personality of the Year awards 2023.
 He spent 18 weeks of the year 2023 suspended from play.
 His fortunes improved when in December 2023, he was part of the Egyptian team that secured the gold medal at the 2023 Men's World Team Squash Championships in New Zealand.

 In May 2024, he reached the final of the 2024 PSA Men's World Squash Championship, losing in the final to Peruvian Diego Elías and in September 2024 Asal won the Paris Squash tournament, beating Ali Farag in the final.
 In December, Asal won a second world team title at the 2024 Men's World Team Squash Championships in Hong Kong.

 In March 2025, Asal won his 19th PSA title after securing victory in the OptAsia Championships during the 2024–25 PSA Squash Tour and the following month won a 20th after victory in the El Gouna International.

 Asal's biggest result of his career came when he won his first world title defeating four-time world champion Ali Farag in the 2025 Men's World Squash Championship in Chicago.
 Video analysis uncovered considerable cheating by Asal, and refereeing that did not hold up to expected standards.
-Asal did not lose a game throughout the tournament and the best that his opponents could manage was scoring an 8 point game.
+Asal did not lose a game throughout the tournament and the best that his opponents could manage was scoring an 8-point game.
 The last player to go through a world championship unbeaten was Jahangir Khan in 1988.
 Shortly afterwards in June 2025, he lost in the final of the 2025 Men's British Open Squash Championship to Diego Elías.

 Asal won his 24th PSA title in October 2025 after winning the US Open during the 2025–26 PSA Squash Tour.
+Victories in the Hong Kong Open and Tournament of Champions quickly followed.
+After further winning the Windy City Open in February 2026 and the Optasia Championship in March 2026, Asal lost in the finals of the El Gouna International Open to Diego Elias in April 2026, his first loss in 23 matches.

+Asal successfully defended his world individual title in May 2026 at the 2026 World championships, defeating Youssef Ibrahim in the final.